 Frequently Asked Questions

 No. The ACA does not preempt any provision of state law unless a state law prevents the application of an ACA requirement.
-The Vaccine Assessment Account supports the ACA requirement that coverage be provided without the imposition of cost- sharing for immunizations for routine use in children and adults.
+The Universal Vaccine Program supports the ACA requirement that coverage be provided without the imposition of cost-sharing for immunizations for routine use in children and adults.

 “Assessed entity” means any health care insurers or other entity that contracts or offers to provide, deliver, arrange, pay for, or reimburse any of the costs of health services.